 While SAFIRE can directly work with Entra ID or SimpleSAMLphp (as explained in our Configuring Entra ID SAML-based SSO for SAFIRE and Configuring SimpleSAMLphp for SAFIRE documentation), you may find yourself in a situation where this approach better fits your use case.

-Below, you’ll find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Entra ID to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.
-Naturally, this concept can be ported to other LDAP sources.
+Below, you’ll also find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Entra ID to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.
+Naturally, this concept can be ported to other data sources.

 To configure SimpleSAMLphp to use your Entra ID IdP as an Authentication Source, you will need to complete the following: